Top 10 Reasons Why Assessment Validation Fails In RTOs

 Assessment validation checks whether assessment tools and assessment judgements are producing valid, reliable and consistent outcomes against the unit requirements, the Principles of Assessment and the Rules of Evidence.
 However, the assessment validation is important; it often fails in RTOs due to some common pitfalls such as inadequate evidence of improvement, poorly designed tools, and insufficient industry relevance.

 This kind of failure can lead to non-compliance with Australian Skills Quality Authority (ASQA) standards, which puts RTO registration at risk.
-In this blog, we will cover the top reason why assessment valuation fails in RTOs and how to avoid these mistakes and make a more robust compliant system.
+In this blog, we will cover the top reasons why assessment valuation fails in RTOs and how to avoid these mistakes and make a more robust, compliant system.

 Top 10 Reasons Why Assessment Validation Fails